 A Banker's View: IBM Buys Red Hat

-Chris Legg is a partner and Senior Managing Director at Progress Partners.
-Chris lives in Cambridge, MA, and is based in Boston.
+Chris is a partner and Senior Managing Director at Progress Partners; He lives in Cambridge, MA, and is based in Boston.

 Few developments will prove more impactful to the global technology M&A landscape than IBM's October 28th announcement.
 From its Armonk, NY headquarters, IBM announced its acquisition of Linux specialist Red Hat in a blockbuster $34 billion transaction.
 Beyond the deal's obvious size importance, the transaction provides valuable insight on the current state of the technology M&A environment and serves as a case study on how bankers are generating value for clients.
 With this, IBM CEO Ginni Rometty, has made her bet on her legacy.

 The deal is first worth noting for its size.
 The ~$34 billion implied enterprise value IBM will pay for Red Hat, equating to $190 per share, ranks the transaction as the third-largest in U.S. tech history, IBM's largest deal ever, and the largest ever acquisition of a software company.
 Only 2016's $67 billion Dell-EMC merger and 2000's $41 billion JDS Uniphase's-SDL acquisition register as larger U.S. tech deals.